top of page

 6:30 pm

 Work alongside professional archaeologists.
 Spectating is free.
 To dig, a membership is required.
 Pre-registration for dig time(s) is recommended.
-Kids get a free t-shirt, too.
-[What a fun thing to do with Dad & Grandpa on Father's Day weekend!]
+Kids get a free t-shirt, too, while supplies last.
+(A fun activity for Father's Day weekend!)

 Archaeology Dig Details